YuDorogov/keydb-helm-multimaster/README.md

 KeyDB
 =====
 A Helm chart for a replicated [KeyDB](https://keydb.dev/) cluster optionally with a Redis module loaded.
-Redis Exporter sidecar are included.
-Reco
+ServiceMonitor and Redis Exporter sidecar are included.

 ## Install